django-cms/djangocms-template/docs/local-setup-instructions.md

 # Project setup

-- docker-compose up --build -d
+- `docker-compose up --build -d`
-- docker-compose exec web manage.py migrate'
+- `docker-compose exec web manage.py migrate`

 For setting up the database from the stage/live server see the last section about divio-cli.